• Skip to primary navigation

 Now that I've been using my pan for a couple of years, I can finally say that food is cooked evenly without sticking.
 With time, the pan is easier to clean.

-This easy cabbage recipe results from experimenting with my cast iron pan and a head of cabbage I had to use in my fridge.
+This easy cabbage recipe came about after experimenting with my cast-iron pan and a head of cabbage I had in my fridge.

 Do you like using a cast iron pan?